kestra-io/docs/docs/developer-guide/variables/deprecated-handlebars/string.md

 ## `rjust`: Right-aligns the value in a field of a given width.

-If value is Handlebars.java, the output will be "     Handlebars.java".
+If the value is Handlebars.java, the output will be "     Handlebars.java".

 ```handlebars
 {{rjust value 20 [pad=" "] }}